dpiegdon/verilog-buildingblocks/README.md

 * `randomized_spongent.v`
   High quality entropy source using metastability fed into the spongent hash algorithm to whiten it.

+* `randomized_lfsr.v`
+  Module to generate metastable output and random numbers.

-* `random.v`
+* `randomized_lfsr_weak.v`
-  Modules to generate metastable output and random numbers.
+  Module to generate weak metastable output and weak random numbers.

 * `rotary_encoder.v`
   Input decoder for debounced digital rotary encoders like the EC11.